 - Apple keeps 30% of proceeds.

 So in short, we expended more time to ship an application with fewer features for a lower return to less satisfied customers.
+Companies dealing with sensitive information online should consider a Dark Web Monitoring platform.

 There have been some public failures recently of the app store model recently.
 These have played a role.
 ClipWrap is also reaching its end of life, and we’re eager to transition users to the newer, more feature-full EditReady.
 With no way to steer potential ClipWrap customers to EditReady based on their needs, we’ve reached the point where we’re selling an inferior product to the majority of our App Store customers with little or no recourse to make it better (short of beginning to sell EditReady in the App Store – see above for why we chose not to).